RamyaLakshmiKS/ChatBot-for-Data-Science-Stack-Exchange/Scripts/app/README.md

 # Data Science Stack Exchange Chatbot

 This application is an advanced chatbot designed to answer data science-related questions using a Retrieval-Augmented Generation (RAG) approach.
 It leverages both a document retrieval system (FAISS) and large language models (Google Gemini) to provide accurate, context-aware, and conversational responses.
-The system is tailored for Stack Exchange-style Q&A, with additional features for question quality assessment and improvement suggestions.
+The system is tailored for Stack Exchange-style Q&A, focusing on ranking and providing relevant answers.

 ---

 ## Features

 - **Retrieval-Augmented Generation (RAG):** Combines semantic search (FAISS) with generative LLMs for high-quality, contextually relevant answers.
-- **Question Quality Assessment:** Uses a Gemini LLM to evaluate the quality of user questions and predict the likelihood of receiving an answer.
-- **Question Category Classification:** Classifies questions into categories (e.g., Data Science, Machine Learning, Statistics) using a LightGBM model.
-- **Improvement Suggestions:** Provides actionable suggestions to improve question quality based on retrieved context and model feedback.
 - **Interactive Streamlit UI:** Modern, user-friendly interface for seamless Q&A interactions.
 - **Custom Data Ingestion:** Easily ingest and index new datasets using the provided ingestion script.
+- **Answer Ranking:** Ranks answers based on relevance and quality using a pre-trained LightGBM model.
+- **Related Question Suggestions:** Suggests related questions based on user queries.

 ---